MK2112/nn-zero-to-hero-notes/README.md

 ## License

-MIT.
-Please attribute the original content to Andrej Karpathy and provide links to the tutorial series, the videos and this repository.
+MIT.<br>Please attribute the original content to Andrej Karpathy and provide links to the tutorial series, the videos and this repository.
 This repository is not affiliated with Andrej Karpathy or any of his official channels.